orbs-network/orbs-contract-sdk/README.md

 }
 ```

-To read the counter value from the smart contract state type in terminal:
+To read the counter value from contract's state type in terminal:
 ```
 gamma-cli read -i get.json
 ```